How To Improve Your Nanny CV, With A Few Simple Tweaks

 Read on and follow a few simple steps, which could push you to the top of the list.

-1. Ensure you meet all the requirements for the role; adverts tend to have the days and qualifications required.
+1. Ensure you meet all the requirements for the role; adverts tend to have the days, experience and qualifications required.
+Ensure all of your certificates are in date, prior to applying and you hold an Enhanced DBS on the government yearly update service.

 2. Use your full name on your CV, not your nickname.
-This is something you can discuss if you are successful and attend an interview.
+This is something you can discuss if you are successful and attend an interview with the client.

 3. Do not display your date of birth, your religion or include a photo on your CV.
 An employer does not need to know this information and if they do, this could be seen as discriminatory.
-Note: An employer may need your date of birth at a later stage, to finalise payroll.
+Note: An employer may need your date of birth at a later stage, to finalise payroll and to run a check on the government update service.

 5. Use a clear layout;